briananstett/k8-presentation/1_Docker/README.md

 CONTAINER ID   IMAGE      COMMAND                  CREATED           STATUS         PORTS                    NAMES af909b353b8f   myimage    "/bin/sh -c 'npm sta…"   2 seconds ago     Up 1 second    0.0.0.0:3000->3000/tcp   wonderful_snyder
 ```
 We can see with `docker ps` that our new container is running and is "mapping" port `3000` on our host machine to port `3000` on our container.
-We can now navigate to `localhost:3000` and we should be able to access the website running in our container.Note, the host and container port don't have to match.
+If we now navigate to `localhost:3000` on our machine we should be able to access the website running in our container.Note, the host and container port don't have to match.
 For example we could have run the following command to map port `80` on the host machine to port `3000` on the contianer.
 ```
 1_Docker/1_FirstContainer$ docker run -d -p 80:3000 myimage:v1
 1_Docker/1_FirstContainer$ docker ps